2021gjq/CubeVi-Swizzle-Blender/README.md

 </p>

 ## 项目介绍
-This SDK is developed by **CubeVi**，aims at showing the preview result of Blender on our [**Light Field Display C1**](https://www.openstageai.com/companion1), to preview, render, save and upload the images and videos.
+This SDK is developed by **CubeVi**, aims at showing the preview result of Blender on our [**Light Field Display C1**](https://www.openstageai.com/companion1), to preview, render, save and upload the images and videos.

 ## 版本要求

-This project is designed for[**Light Field Display C1**](https://www.openstageai.com/companion1),please make sure your computer is connected to the light field display correctly[**Light Field Display C1**](https://www.openstageai.com/companion1)，user manual and openstageai app downloading [click here](https://www.openstageai.com/download)
+This project is designed for [**Light Field Display C1**](https://www.openstageai.com/companion1), please make sure your computer is connected to the light field display correctly [**Light Field Display C1**](https://www.openstageai.com/companion1), user manual and openstageai app downloading [click here](https://www.openstageai.com/download)

 **Supporting Blender version**